Official NAQT Rules

 - If the bonus question contains multiple parts, a team may answer only the part that is being read.
 For this purpose, any “introduction” (e.g., “For 10 points each—given a vice president of the United States, name the president under whom he served.”) is considered to belong to the first part of the question.

-- A team may decline the chance to answer an entire bonus question or the remaining parts of a bonus question if the captain says, “We pass the rest of the bonus,” “No answer for the entire bonus,” or makes a similar declaration that explicitly refers to multiple parts.
+- A team may decline the chance to answer an entire bonus question, or the remaining parts of a bonus question, if any player clearly directs at the moderator the statement “We pass the rest of the bonus,” “No answer for the entire bonus,” or a similar declaration that explicitly refers to multiple parts.
 In such a case, the moderator should stop reading immediately, award any points earned on parts that were heard, and begin the next tossup question.
 In this case the moderator should not read the correct answers to the skipped parts.

 - If a bonus question calls for multiple answers, the response must be given as a continuous list.
 Any pause of 1 second ends the response.
 The moderator will not prompt a team to complete a partial response.